 Mbed TLS does not natively support transparent builtin keys (transparent keys

-are keys where the key material is directly accessible to the PSA Crypto core),
+are keys where the key material is directly accessible by the PSA Crypto core),

 so some modifications had to be made.
 Opaque keyslots have the same basic

-usually reserved for transparent keys, though this behaviour is not defined and
+usually reserved for transparent keys, though this is a private implementation

 detail of the Mbed TLS library and is not specified in the driver interface.